chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- maybe the Fang scout imposter is here too, still taking an artefact for themselves
 - Namaari subplot
 	- early scene showing dispatching of scout?
-	- talk with one of her party, an older guy who remembers before the Great Division
+	- talk with one of her party, an older guy who remembers before the Scattering
 	- they have to shortcut through Heart to get to Fang early
 		- Namaari’s also PTSD’d at Heart
 		- maybe she got the mentor’s brother petrified at Heart